cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/systemd.md

 ## Overview

-By default Cloud 66 uses [**systemd**](http://manpages.ubuntu.com/manpages/bionic/man1/systemd.1.html) to monitor and manage processes on all new servers.
+By default Cloud 66 uses [**systemd**](http://manpages.ubuntu.com/manpages/bionic/man1/systemd.1.html){:target="_blank"} to monitor and manage processes on all new servers.
 It is automatically installed on all servers provisioned through Cloud 66.
 The only exception to this is for servers still running Ubuntu 14.04 (or older).
-These servers use [bluepill](https://github.com/bluepill-rb/bluepill).
-If you need help with bluepill please see our separate (legacy) guide.
+These servers use [bluepill](https://github.com/bluepill-rb/bluepill){:target="_blank"}.
+If you need help with bluepill please see our [separate (legacy) guide](/rails/how-to-guides/deployment/bluepill-legacy.html).

 ## Using systemd